Skabies B86

 This section has been translated automatically.

-Acarus siro var. hominis o.
-Sarcoptes scabiei hominis.
-See below Mites.
-Female scabies mites grow to 0.3-0.5 mm (males 0.21-0.29 mm) and are just visible as a black dot.
-Mating occurs on the surface of the skin.
+Acarus siro var. hominis or Sarcoptes scabiei hominis.
+See mites below.
+Female scabies mites are 0.3-0.5 mm in size (males 0.21-0.29 mm) and are just visible as a black dot.
+Mating takes place on the surface of the skin.
 Male mites then die.
-Female mites dig tunnel-shaped tunnels in the stratum corneum and remain viable for about 30-60 days.
-Oxygen uptake by the mite occurs by diffusion over the skin surface.
-As a result, the mites penetrate only into the stratum corneum, rarely deeper.
+Female mites dig tunnel-like tunnels in the stratum corneum and remain viable for about 30-60 days.
+The mite absorbs oxygen by diffusion over the skin surface.
+As a result, the mites only penetrate the stratum corneum, rarely deeper.
 They lay 2-3 eggs per day, from which larvae hatch after 2-3 days.
 Scabies mites cannot survive outside the body for more than 48 hours.
 In immunocompetent patients, the number of mites found is low (10-12/patient).
-In immunocompetent patients, the number can increase to > 1 million mites (picture of scabies norvegica).
+In immunocompetent patients, the number can rise to > 1 million mites (picture of Scabies crustosa/S. norvegica=old term).

 Occurrence/Epidemiology